OpenTranslationBible/open-bible/en-GB/03.Leviticus/md/leviticus-14.md

 the priest shall go out of the house and close it up for seven days.

 ## Leviticus 14:39
-On the seventh day, the priest shall return to inspect the house.
+On the seventh day, the priest shall return to re-examine the house.
 If the mould has spread on the walls,

 ## Leviticus 14:40
 he shall order that the contaminated stones be torn out and thrown into an unclean place outside the town.